Android-for-Python/Android-for-Python-Users/README.md

 ModuleNotFoundError: No module named 'some-import-name'
 ```
 Where 'some-import-name' is in 'some-pip-package-name', the error occurs because 'some-pip-package-name' is missing from [buildozer.spec requirements](#requirements).
 To get 'some-pip-package-name' look at the import statement in the Python code, it will typically be similar to `from some-pip-package-name import some-import-name`.
 Get the file name and line number of the import statement from the traceback.

+If 'some-import-name' is a directory in your app **and** it contains `.py` files **and** the app was tested on Windows.
+Then update your Python on Windows and test the app on Windows again.
+(For a while MS shipped an 'improved' Python - luckily they stopped.)

 Messages from the Android OS rather than from Python can usually be found by searching for `backtrace`.
 If using adb, Android messages appear by default.
 If using Buildozer, the messages are filtered to be Python only.
 To see the Android messages when using Buildozer, in `buildozer.spec` comment out the Python-only filter:
 ```